 Internal radiation therapy (also call brachytherapy) is achieved by implanting “sources or seeds” (small pieces of radioactive substance) or by using an implanted device call a “reservoir,” into which a liquid radioactive substance is injected.
 This delivers very intense radiation to a small area of the body, thus limiting the exposure to the normal tissue.

-Our radiation oncologists are from the Center for Cancer Care.
-Please visit their website for more information at www.ccchsv.com/
+Radiation Oncology is provided by Allicance Cancer Care.
+Please visit their website for more information at www.AllianceCancerCare.com/